Mediators are set to hold new Gaza cease-fire talks, hoping to head off an even wider war

 They abducted another 250 people.
 Over 100 were released during a weeklong cease-fire in November, and around 110 are believed to still be inside Gaza, though Israeli authorities believe around a third of them died on Oct.
 7 or in captivity.
 Seven were rescued in military operations.

-Israel's retaliatory offensive has killed nearly 40,000 Palestinians, according to Gaza's Health Ministry, which does not say how many were militants.
+Israel's retaliatory offensive has killed 40,005 Palestinians and wounded 92,401, Gaza's Health Ministry said Thursday, without saying how many were militants.
 The offensive has left a swath of destruction across the territory and driven the vast majority of Gaza's 2.3 million people from their homes, often multiple times.

 Successive evacuation orders and military operations have driven hundreds of thousands of people into a so-called humanitarian zone along the coast where they live in crowded tent camps with few services.
 Aid groups have struggled to deliver food and supplies, prompting warnings of famine.